 On December 3, 2018, Assemblymember Adrin Nazarian (D-LA) introduced ACA 2.
 This measure would have abolished the BOE and required the Legislature to create a state tax agency by statute to carry out those powers, duties, and responsibilities previously vested in the BOE by the California Constitution and by statute.
 ACA 2 was referred to the Assembly Revenue & Taxation Committee, but was not heard.
 Adrin Nazarian is now a candidate for the Los Angeles City Council.

-On March 8.
-2023, Assemblymember Phil Ting (D-SF) at the time he was the Chair of the Assembly Budget Committee, introduced ACA 11.
+On March 8, 2023, Assemblymember Phil Ting (D-SF) at the time he was the Chair of the Assembly Budget Committee, introduced ACA 11.
 The measure sought to place eliminating the State BOE on the 2024 state ballot.
 In order to do so, the measure needed to be approved by a 2/3 vote of the Legislature by the end of June 2024.
 This measure sought to abolish the (BOE) effective January 1, 2027.
-CATA, along with a coalition of BOE Members, legislators and the Cal-Tax ensured that the bill did not have the votes to be approved by the Assembly Revenue & Taxation Committee.
+CATA, along with a coalition of BOE Members, legislators, and Cal-Tax ensured that the bill did not have the votes to be approved by the Assembly Revenue & Taxation Committee.
 The bill was set several times for hearing and withdrawn for lack of sufficient votes.

 Meetings between the CATA Board and the CAA Board

 In December of 2021, the incoming President of the California Assessor’s Association, Kings County Assessor Kristine Lee, spoke at the CATA Conference.
 In the wake of her presentation, CATA President James DePasquale sought to explore areas where CAA and CATA may work together.
-As a result, the CATA and CAA Boards have engaged in regular periodic meeting to identify issues of mutual interest such a modernizing the property tax system statewide and providing better data on County Assessor web-sites that is available to taxpayers.
+As a result, the CATA and CAA Boards have engaged in regular periodic meetings to identify issues of mutual interest such a modernizing the property tax system statewide and providing better data on County Assessor web-sites that is available to taxpayers.

 Annual CATA Property Tax Conference